Sunday, October 23, 2011

 That winter in Paris I fell in love with the night.
 That was when I felt the most at home, when New York felt close, when the city felt familiar.
 I wrote only one poem there, a verse for the city I missed.

-to streets that I can't map out on grid paper,
+I can't quite adjustto streets that I can't map out on grid paper,

 and this city without liquid borders.